Installing pre-built binaries

 The instructions below are suitable for both end users and CI.
 These links will stay stable.

-If you'd like to stay on the 0.9 series to avoid breaking changes (see the stability policy for more), replace
+If you'd like to stay on the 0.9 series to avoid breaking changes (see the stability policy for more), replace latest

-in the URL with0.9
+in the URL with 0.9

 .